Tonsil Hospital

 dedicated to just one task: "remove the tonsils and adenoids of poor children" when the need seemed to exist.

 The hospital was in a four-story walkup building.
 As a hospital for the poor, pre-Medicaid, it was in need of funding from "society" donors, sponsorships, and other fundraisers.

 The removal of tonsils, tonsillectomies, "was the single most common operation in the United States."
-Due to "the variability of available surgical techniques" this hospital's medical direcor, Robert Fowler, "undertook a quest for the 'better tonsil operation.'"
+Due to "the variability of available surgical techniques" this hospital's medical director, Robert Fowler, "undertook a quest for the 'better tonsil operation.'"